 - I Can Breathe brand carbon filter mask.
 Update 1/27: I am now reacting to the new removable coconut-based filters for these masks.
 I now prefer the VogMask both for appearance and function.

 - VogMask n99 CV and Vogmask N99 C2V.
 I wear size Medium.
 More info on sizing here.
-You can’t fully wash these masks because soaking the built-in filter with water will ruin the activated carbon.
+You can gently handwash these masks, but I personally don’t think sending them through the washing machine is a good idea.
+Some people need to let these masks air out for a week or two before using.
 The filter portion of it is fine for me out of the box, however the cloth strip around the edge that holds the whole thing together makes my face itch, and sometimes the material of the outside of the mask “smells funny” to me.
 To deal with the itchy cloth, I get a faucet running and hold the edges under the stream and scrub at it with my fingers, then hang it on a doorknob to dry.
 Once it’s dry, I stick the whole thing in my back jeans pocket and walk around like that for a day, the warmth of my butt removes any chemical smell from the mask.
 This works with everything except those velvety ones that just smell weird to this day.
 Yes, I did just recommend using your butt to *remove* scent from an item.
 Any other way you have to get it warm but not too hot for several hours should work fine, I just find my back pocket convenient.
 Here’s a longer explanation of why I use this particular one and what it does and doesn’t help me with.

 - 3M Half Facepiece Respirator with the 3M 60926 Multi Gas Filter Cartridges.
 I got this for heavier chemical & allergen exposures than the vogmask n99 can help with, however I have not used it for this purpose to see how much more effective it is.
 I got this product from someone who is MUCH more chemically reactive than me and believe that it will help far more than the vogmask, I just so far choose to avoid anything that the vogmask can’t handle.
 I needed to air out the respirator portion of this for weeks before being able to put it on my face, it smelled strongly of plastic to me.
 Now that it’s been wiped down and aired out, I can wear it and the filters without having reactions to the mask or cartridges.